-Purpose: To evaluate the athlete's skills associated with defense such as stealing the puck, pressing the opponents, stick checking, and staying between the opponents.

-Equipment: 3 floor hockey sticks, 3 pucks, 4 cones, and stopwatch.

-Description: Athlete gets two attempts to steal the puck (gain control of the puck) from two opponents who try to keep it away from the athlete being tested.
-Athlete has 15 seconds on each attempt to steal the puck which is passed between opponents stationed in the face-off circles in a half-playing surface area (12m x 12m).

-Scoring: Each steal is worth 10 points (one steal for each attempt).
+- 9.5.1 Purpose: To evaluate the athlete's skills associated with defense such as stealing the puck, pressing the opponents, stick checking, and staying between the opponents. - 9.5.2 Equipment: three floor hockey sticks, three pucks, four cones, and stopwatch. - 9.5.3 Description: Athlete gets two attempts to steal the puck (gain control of the puck) from two opponents who try to keep it away from the athlete being tested.
+Athlete has 15 seconds on each attempt to steal the puck which is passed between opponents stationed in the face-off circles in a half-playing surface area (12 m by 12 m). - 9.5.4 Scoring: Each steal is worth 10 points (one steal for each attempt).
 If the puck is not stolen, the athlete may score up to:

-- a) 1 point for pressing the opponents; - b) 1 point for trying to stay between the opponents; - c) 2 points for trying to stick check opponent with puck; - d) 20 points maximum.
+1 point for pressing the opponents;

+1 point for trying to stay between the opponents;

+2 points for trying to stick check opponent with puck;

+20 points maximum.

+9.5.5 Diagram: